Engaged, Now what? - A quick guide to the very first things you need to consider

 Here is a quick summary of the main things you need to do to get the wedding planning started!

 Get ready for the “when’s the wedding” questions hitting you left right and centre, often from people you awkwardly weren’t actually planning on inviting… more on that later.

-Setting the date will largely depend on the big vendors availability, in most cases this is the Venue as these tend to book out well in advance and generally set the tone for the rest of the wedding day plans.
+Setting the date will largely depend on the big vendors’ availability, in most cases the venue is the main one as these tend to book out well in advance and generally set the tone for the rest of the wedding day plans.
 Focus first on finding out a range of dates that work for you both and the important members of your friends and family.
-The average engagement is about 15 moths so you should have plenty of time to find something that works.
+The average engagement is about 15 months so you should have plenty of time to find something that works.

 Think about the weather, how much notice you need for overseas VIP’s and even consider dates outside of the peak season Oct-April to increase your chance of being able to book your favourite wedding vendors.

 Arguably one of the most difficult parts of wedding planning, the guest list can often cause tension as everyone has an opinion on who should be invited.

 I have added this right up the top of the list because there is no point in falling in love with an intimate church or venue only to realise your soon to be mother-in-law is expecting to invite 200 of her closest friends… work on this with all the people involved.
 Side note, I would make an A and B list so when you do find your dream venue you can invite a few more or a few less.